-William Taylor came to the Snoqualmie Valley at the age of 19.
-A hard working man, He lived to the age of 88, long enough to see the untamed wilderness grow into a vibrant community.
+William Taylor was the founder of North Bend, located in eastern King County on the Snoqualmie River where it turns north.
+He was a prime mover in this Snoqualmie Valley community.
+Taylor came to the valley at the age of 19.
+A hard-working man, he lived to the age of 88, long enough to see the settlement he founded grow into a vibrant community.

 A Man of Many Trades

 William H. Taylor was born in Iowa on February 12, 1853 to a large family.
 In 1872, when he was 19, he traveled across the country with his cousins, David Taylor and family, to Seattle.
 The Taylors chose to locate in Snoqualmie Valley.
 William took a job in the cookhouse at the Newcastle coal mines, near Issaquah, and spent three months peeling potatoes and washing dishes.
 After that, he went to Fall City to help clear land.
 While in Fall City, he built a canoe and paddled down the Snoqualmie River to find more work.

 Near the mouth of the Skykomish River, he found a job in a logging camp for a healthy sum of $40 a month.
 Although he was never paid in cash, he received recompense through goods and groceries from the store in Snohomish, then called Cadyville.

 Like most pioneers, he found work wherever he could.
 Returning to the upper Snoqualmie Valley, he spent some time working for another early settler, Lucinda Fares, and later for her uncle, Jeremiah Borst, the man known as the father of the Snoqualmie Valley.
 In 1873, he built a cabin, which burned down.
 He then built a cabin near Fall City, only to give it up upon discovering that he had to buy the land on which it was situated.
 He took jobs cutting trails, managing work crews, pitching hay, and again logging.